 Is Railway cheaper than Heroku?

 Yes.
 A typical Django production setup costs $20–30/month on Railway versus $140+/month on Heroku.
 However, Railway is still a managed PaaS with per-service pricing, so costs grow as you add workers, queues, and databases.
-For the lowest long-term cost, BYOS platforms like Appliku + Hetzner (~$14–20/month for the same stack) are cheaper than both.
+For the lowest long-term cost, running on a server you own with Appliku (~$20–40/month for the same stack) is cheaper than both.

 Can I use DigitalOcean instead of Hetzner with Appliku?